Shellyspike/Primo/Primo.Python_en.md

    - Text – Required.
 The text of the script.
    - File – Path to the script file.

-### Get Object Component
+### Get Object Element

-This component allows retrieving a Python object.
+This element allows retrieving a Python object.
 Properties:

 1. **Output**:
    - Variable – The variable for saving the result.